fm140905/10022020/README.md

 ## Before runnning

 - Make sure you have installed ROOT and your OS is linux.
+We use ROOT 6.14/04 and Ubuntu 16.04 LTS.
 - Download the `input.txt` file and `main` file in `\bin` folder.
 Put them in the same directory.
 - Create a folder named `output` in your current directory.